Successes

 Collaborating with Public Landowners

 We have had several collaborations with the City of Berkeley.
 First, through Councilmember Susan Wengraf, we obtained the use of the Zero Waste Department’s large refuse bin to collect and haul away hazardous debris during our fuel reduction events.
 The City provides the bin service without charge and out of season.
 We have also collaborated with the Department of Parks and Waterfront to provide trucks and drivers for fuel reduction events in locations where the refuse bin cannot be placed.
-We have also received support from Councilmember Wengraf, Mayor Arreguin and Fire Chief Sprague in the submission of the Chancellor’s Grant application to combine fire science in the fuel reduction process.
-If successful, this grant will fund a collaboration with UC Berkeley’s Fire Research Laboratory under the direction of Professor David Gollner.
+We also received support from Councilmember Wengraf, Mayor Arreguin and Fire Chief Sprague in the submission of the Chancellor’s Grant application to combine fire science in the fuel reduction process.
+This grant funded a collaboration with UC Berkeley’s Fire Research Laboratory under the direction of Professor David Gollner.

 Coordination with Other Groups